Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 Who does dyslexia affect?

-Dyslexia is typically identified during primary school as difficulties with reading and writing become evident.
-However, some individuals may not receive a diagnosis until later, including adulthood.
-Studies have revealed a higher prevalence of dyslexia in boys compared to girls.
+Typically, dyslexia is diagnosed in primary school when challenges with reading and writing become noticeable.
+However, some individuals may not be diagnosed until later, even in adulthood.
+Research has found a greater incidence of dyslexia in boys compared to girls.

 How is dyslexia characterised?